-Deadline Extended - Call fo Evidence
+Deadline Extended - Call for Evidence

-The Early Childhood Workforce Initiative is currently identifying country case studies and literature to inform the remaining studies on Continuous Quality Improvement and Working Conditions.
+The Early Childhood Workforce Initiative is currently identifying country case studies and literature to inform two studies on Continuous Quality Improvement and Working Conditions.
 By synthesizing literature on the policies, practices, challenges, and needs related to the early childhood workforce, these studies aim to strengthen the knowledge base on the existing status of the workforce, identify common challenges and experiences, and areas for improvement.

 What will these studies focus on?